-Student gunman kills one, wounds others at California high school
+Student gunman kills two, wounds three at California high school before shooting self

 SANTA CLARITA, Calif.
-(Reuters) - A California high school student dressed in black is suspected of having opened fire on campus on Thursday, killing at least one person and wounding five others before he was arrested, officials said.
+(Reuters) - A California high school student on his 16th birthday opened fire on campus on Thursday, killing a 16-year-old girl and a 14-year-old boy and wounding three other teens before shooting himself in the head, officials said.

-“Suspect is in custody and being treated at a local hospital,” Los Angeles County Sheriff Alex Villanueva said on Twitter.

-In addition to a dead female, two males were in critical condition and another was in good condition, Henry Mayo Newhall Hospital said on Twitter.
-At Providence Holy Cross Hospital, two female patients were in fair condition and were talking when they arrived, a hospital representative told Reuters.

 The incident marked yet another school shooting in the United States, where repeated mass shootings in recent years have intensified the debate about gun control and the constitutional right for citizens to keep and bear arms.